 13. Before parting with this Order, it is necessary for me to issue some direction regarding the outstanding amount as of June 30, 2002 payable by the Company to the Fund.
 The directors of the Company have undertaken to pay back the outstanding amount in equal monthly installments amounting to Rs.
-1.00 Million beginning from July 01, 2003 and have committed to repay the entire overdue contributions of the Company.
+1.00 Million beginning from July 01, 2003 and have committed to repay the entire overdue contributions of the Company by December 31, 2004.
 In the circumstances, I deem it appropriate to invoke powers contained in Section 473 of the Ordinance and direct the Company to:

 - i.
-Pay the entire amount including mark-up thereon not less than the rate of return on investments made by the Fund in the approved securities not later than June 30, 2008; - ii.
+Pay the said amount along with mark-up thereon not less than the rate of return on investments made by the Fund in the approved securities not later than December 31, 2004; - ii.
 The Company shall submit auditors certificate regarding total amount (Contributions and mark-up thereon) payable to the Fund as of March 30, 2003 within 30 days of the date of this order.
-A quarterly progress report shall be submitted by the Company to the Commission on the 7th of the month following the close of the relevant quarter, the first such report shall be filed by the Company on July 7, 2003; and - iii.
-The Company shall submit auditors certificate within 15 days of the repayment period verifying the repayment of the entire outstanding amount including mark-up therein to the fund
+A quarterly progress report shall be submitted by the Company to the Commission on the 7th of the month following the close of the relevant quarter, the first such report shall be filed by the Company on March 7th, 2003; and - iii.
+The Company shall submit auditors certificate within 15 days of the repayment period i.e. January 15, 2005, verifying the repayment of the entire outstanding amount including mark-up therein to the fund

-Rashid Sadiq Executive Director (Enforcement & Monitoring)
+Rashid SadiqExecutive Director (Enforcement & Monitoring)